Rhode Island's Oldest Operating Farm Composter

 We are open

-year-round Monday-Friday 8am-4pm Saturday 8am-12pm (seasonal) Saturdays March 22nd-May 31st. |
+year-round Monday-Friday 8am-4pm 401-364-9930 |

 Please join us for a Free Farm Tour!
+All tours start at 10am.

 In 1977, Michael Merner had an epiphany while standing in the home garden on his small farm; “ Living soil is the foundation of our well being.
 A nourishing soil produces healthy plants, which leads to healthy animals, people and a sustainable planet.”
 Mike began making compost soon after that realization.
 Forty-eight years later, Mike and his wife still live and advise on the farm that their daughter, Jayne Merner, manages (with lots of help from the family and dedicated staff).